Matthew Wong at the Albertina Museum, Vienna

 This is one of the main museums in the city and it never disappoints.
 Not only does it contain works by modern and contemporary greats like Picasso, Monet, Chagall, Miró and Degas, the building itself was the largest residential palace of the Habsburgs.

-So, even if you don’t set foot in the museum, sitting outside the entrance under the grand, leafy trees enjoying the view of the nearby opera house and architecture of the surrounding buildings is enough to transport you to Vienna of old.
+It's a beautiful building, so even if you don’t set foot in the museum, sitting outside the entrance under the grand, leafy trees enjoying the view of the nearby opera house and architecture of the surrounding buildings is enough to transport you to Vienna of old.

 Matthew Wong’s paintings are equal parts mesmerising and melancholic.
 His painting style is evocative of Van Gogh’s in his use of vibrant colours, thickly applied paint and expressionist style.